gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For consistency, InvalidUserDataException is thrown instead of ReportException when user incorrectly uses the dependency insight report.

+### Removed getSupportsAppleScript() in org.gradle.util.Jvm

+In the deprecated class `org.gradle.util.Jvm` we removed the method `getSupportsAppleScript()` to check that AppleScriptEngine is available on the Jvm.
+As a workaround you can dynamically check if the AppleScriptEngine is available:

+        import javax.script.ScriptEngine
+        import javax.script.ScriptEngineManager

+        ScriptEngineManager mgr = new ScriptEngineManager();
+        ScriptEngine engine = mgr.getEngineByName("AppleScript");
+        boolean isAppleScriptAvailable = engine != null;

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.